 That is why we can't view Capitalism or Communism as infallible (I don't agree with Stalinist Communism as that philosophy violates human civil liberties, makes humans just cogs in the wheel of the state, and Stalin himself became an anti-Semitic, unstable male before his passing).
 These are man-made economic systems with imperfections.
 Anyone who makes capitalism a deity (or wants capitalism to be followed unconditionally) is doing idol worship, and capitalism does merit some legitimate critique.
 We have the problems of many large corporations who ship millions of Americans jobs overseas, oppress workers overseas, pollute the environment, lobby for governments to promote unfair trade agreements, and allow people to scapegoat immigrants (who desire to live a better life) in a xenophobic fashion (instead of the one percent) for economic sufferings in the world.
 It is false to assume that capitalism is ordained and preordained to rule the economic system of the world (to manage humanity in just the rich, middle class, and the poor in a survival of the fittest mentality) when Adam Smith, David Richardo, and Thomas Malthus (capitalist leaders) either supported eugenics, followed anti-poor scapegoating, and desire other systems that makes a lax effort to promote the rights of workers.
 I certainly do agree with Dr. Martin Luther King Jr.'s, Ella Baker's and Malcolm X's critiques of capitalism too.
 Some have talked and wrote about the necessity of a class struggle to enact true economic justice.
 By the 2010s, I accepted this premise as I lived through the Great Recession and saw the suffering of many people in dealing with the recession while Wall Street had massive bailouts in the billions of dollars.
 Therefore, I had to analyze things more to witness the importance to promote a radical redistribution of economic and political power in order for class oppression to be gone.

 It is hypocritical for the far right and neoliberal moderates to lecture to the poor about a work ethic to escape poverty when these same people (who love MAGA) live in gated communities and support economic policies that strip the poor of living wage jobs that they need to support themselves.
 In other words, there is nothing wrong with having money, but far too often, many people (especially some super rich people) exploit money to look down on the poor, advance materialism, love covetousness, and desires a selfish individualism that doesn't take into account the collective responsibility of us all to promote economic justice for all people.
-Workers have every right to have labor rights and the right to strike.
-We don't want corporate welfare for the super wealthy, we reject financial fraud, and we want the government really to work for the people.
+The vast majority of the poor, working class, and middle class work very hard all of the time, refuting the lie that poor people lack a strong work ethic.
+Workers have every right to have labor rights, to have adequate benefits, including pensions, and the right to strike.
+We don't want corporate welfare for the super wealthy, we reject financial fraud, and we want the government to really work for the people.
 True government is made by the people and for the people, because true government exists to increase the blessings of liberty and justice for all people.

 *So, if anyone want to know my cherished views, this list shows fully about what I stand for.